Eel as food: Sustainability and conservation

 Eels are a Priority Species under the UK Post-2010 Biodiversity Framework.
 The European eel (Anguilla anguilla) is listed as Critically Endangered on the global IUCN Red List of Threatened Species.
 While the Japanese eel (Anguilla japonica) and American eel (Anguilla rostrata) are assessed as Endangered.

 In 2010, Greenpeace International added the American eel, European eel, and Japanese eel to its seafood red list.
 "The Greenpeace International seafood red list is a list of fish that are commonly sold in supermarkets around the world, and which have a very high risk of being sourced from unsustainable fisheries."

 The US government deems the commercial eel industry was worth $12 million in Maine in 2017.

 History

+Eels have been consumed in Britain since at least the 8th century, when they were mentioned by the English monk Bede.
+Eels were regarded as cheap, easy to catch, clean and cook, and were consumed most often around fasting days.
+By the 16th century, the demand for eels outstripped the fresh supply, and eels were often dried.

-The eel was a cheap, nutritious and readily available food source for the people of London; European eels were once so common in the Thames that nets were set as far upriver as London itself, and eels became a staple for London's poor.
+In London, the eels was a staple among the city's poor, with the fish at one time so common in the Thames that nets were set as far upriver as London itself.
 The first "Eel Pie & Mash Houses" opened in London in the 18th century, and the oldest surviving shop — M.Manze — has been open since 1902.

+In North America, eels were long eaten by the Native American population, who broiled, stewed, and sometimes smoked their catch.
+As the English established colonies on the continent, they remarked on the abundance of eels, eating large quantities and considering them comforting reminders of home.
+These eels were cooked in a number of methods, including baking, boiling and frying.
+One recipe is relayed by the English traveller John Josselyn:

+A common way it is to boil them in half water, half wine with the bottom of a manchet, a fagot of Parsley, and a little winter savory, when they are boiled they take them out and break the bread in the broth, and put to it three or four spoonfuls of yeast, and a piece of sweet butter, this they pour to their Eals laid upon sippets and so serve it up.